-BECK – The Death Trap will premiere on C More on Christmas Day.
+BECK – Quid Pro Quo will premiere on C More March 17.
+BECK – The Death Trap premiered on Christmas Day.
 BECK, who this year celebrates 25 years, continues to be a huge viewer success.

 BECK – The Death Trap is the 47th Beck film, and after a raucous youth party in a residential area outside Stockholm, one of the party-goers is found dead.
 The body is found by Vilhelm (Valter Skarsgård), who is a police aspirant and on his first internship.
 It will be a very traumatic event for Vilhelm.
 Alex (Jennie Silfverhjelm), who is his mentor, assumes a heavy role in guiding and restraining Vilhelm in the upcoming investigation.